cq2-co/cq2/README.md

 ## Motivation

+There are no chat/forum platforms built for complex discussions.

-Discussions using existing written communication tools often turn into a mess of sub-discussions around quotes.
+Discussions using existing platforms often turn into a mess of sub-discussions around quotes.
 People talk over one another and topics get mixed up.
-There's no clear view of all the messages in a specific sub-discussion and the context of the sub-discussion, forcing constant scrolling and hopping between messages to gather context for a meaningful response.
+You're forced to mentally manage who quoted what from where.

 Meetings are hit-or-miss.
 When it comes to complex and lengthy discussions, they often go nowhere.
 Many meetings benefit from taking a break to analyse deeper or reflect further, but there is never enough time.